 God chose to dwell among His people!
 Imagine the glory and the power of God in front of your eyes!

 Only priests were allowed into the first part of the tent.
 But they could enter only after purification through washing, the shedding of blood and the anointing with oil.

 Drawing near to God

 God's design for the Tabernacle clearly reveals How He wants us to approach Him.
 This is a serious matter.
-We draw near to God on His terms, not our terms.
-Only He knows how to deal with human sin.
+We draw near to God on His terms, not on our terms.
+Only He knows how to deal with our sin and shame.

 We enter into God's presence through prayer as seek God with all our hearts and draw near to Him.

 In ancient times, an animal had to be killed and the blood was to cover the sin of the people.
 These are represented by the bronze altar where sacrifices for sin were made.
 As we confess our sins in humility and look with faith to the sacrifices God has prepared for us, we connect with His grace and atonement.

 These are represented by the bronze laver or basin.
 We receive His forgiveness and cleansing by faith with thankfulness.